Does My Insurance Cover Tornado Damage?

 But what about your house, your car and all your other valuable stuff?
 Does your insurance coverage keep these things protected from the impact of a twister?
 If you’re looking for those answers, you’ve come to the right place.
 Here’s how you can make sure your valuables are protected from the unexpected.

-Does My Homeowners Policy Cover Tornado Damage?
+Does My Homeowners Insurance Cover Tornado Damage?

 The answer is — in most policies — yes.
 Unlike floods or earthquakes, tornadoes usually don’t require special coverage.
 That’s because the insurance industry classifies tornadoes as windstorms, and windstorms are covered by most insurance policies.